SHANKAR VEDANTAM, HOST:

 VEDANTAM: Mexicali's main medical facility was an old, wood home.

-LAUB: It had a dirt floor for part of it with the back part of the clinic was used to raise fighting cocks.
+LAUB: It had a dirt floor for part of it with the back part of that clinic was used to raise fighting cocks.

 VEDANTAM: Behind those peepholes, the boy was hiding his face in shame.
 Don asked if he could take a look.